09:00 Registration (with Coffee & Tea)

 11:30 Parallel Sessions A

-Session 2: Mitochondria at the crossroads between energy hub and signaling in health and disease
+Session 2: Mitochondria at the crossroads between energy hub and signaling in health and disease [Maaszaal]

 Chairs: Amalia Dolga (Groningen) & Nael Nadif Kasri (Nijmegen)